karanvs1/Image-classification-from-videos/README.md

 outputs the results in a expected format, this functionality is impletmented in the inference.py file and this can be executed using the following command:

-python3 i n f e r e n c e. py−m<path t o t h e s a v e d model>
+python3 i n f e r e n c e. py−m<path to the saved model>
-−n<name o f t h e model : m o b i l e n e t / c o n v n e x t>
-−d<path t o t h e t e s t d a t a s e t>−i <path t o t h e i n d e x t o c l a s s mapping f i l e>
+−n<name of the model : mobilenet or convnext>
-Alternatively if all the required files are placed in the same directory as the inference.py file and then the default arguments are set in place to run inference on the mobilenet model and can be executed using the following command:
+−d<path to the test dataset>−i <path to the index to class mapping file> Alternatively if all the required files are placed in the same directory as the inference.py file and then the default arguments are set in place to run inference on the mobilenet model and can be executed using the following command: